-1. analyses of existing and future developments within the future condition floodplain and the associated flood hazard exposure; and

-- to include only those flood mitigation projects with dedicated construction funding scheduled for completion prior to the next Regional Flood Plan adoption date plus 30 years or as determined in Task 1 - Planning area description. - 3.
+- 1. analyses of existing and future developments within the future condition floodplain and the associated flood hazard exposure; and - to include only those flood mitigation projects with dedicated construction funding scheduled for completion prior to the next Regional Flood Plan adoption date plus 30 years or as determined in Section 3.2.2.1 of this document (Task 3B).
+Task 1 - Planning area description. - 3.
 Identification of flood prone areas associated with the hazard exposure analyses shall be based on analyses that rely primarily on the use and incorporation of existing and available: - a.
 FIRMs or other flood inundation maps and GIS related data and analyses; - b. available hydraulic flood modeling results; - c. model-based or other types of geographic screening tools for identifying flood prone areas; and - d. other best available data or relevant technical analyses that the RFPG determines to be the most updated or reliable.

 - General description, summary, and GIS map of buildings, roadways crossings, length of roadway segments, agricultural land and other identified items that are located withing the flood hazard area identified in 'Future condition flood hazard analysis'.
 This required information should be summarized by region, type of flood risk, counties, HUC-8, existing flood authority boundaries, as applicable, and other categories as determined by RFPGs. - 2.
-General description and GIS coverage map of additional total areas, structures, population, agricultural land etc. added to 1 percent and 0.2 percent annual chance flood risk in the 30 years based on future condition flood risk analyses. - 3.
+General description and GIS coverage map of additional total areas, structures, population, agricultural land etc. added to 1% percent and 0.2% percent annual chance flood risk in the 30 years based on future condition flood risk analyses. - 3.
 All data identified in data submittal requirements.
-Please refer to the Exhibit D: Data Submittal Guidelines for information required to be provided. - 4.
-The TWDB will provide an empty GIS geodatabase template for the RFPGs to fill in with regionspecific data.
-The geodatabase will be pre-populated with all feature classes and fields. - GIS data layers that identify residential properties and associated population, non-residential properties, public infrastructure, major industrial and power generation facilities, critical facilities and what they are, roadway crossings, length of roadway segments and their respective lengths, and agricultural areas and value of crops exposed that are at risk of, both 1 percent annual chance and 0.2 percent annual chance flood events. {14.
-FutFldExpPol, 15.
-FutFldExpLn, 16.
-FutFldExpPt} - 6.
-Structures at risk of storm frequency events other than future 100-year and 500-year (1 percent and 0.2 percent annual chance event) such as 2-year, 5-year, 10-year, 25-year, and 50-year storm events can be provided at the RFPGs discretion. - 7.
+Please refer to the Exhibit D-data submittal guidance: Data Submittal Guidelines for information required to be provided. - 4.
+The TWDB will provide an empty GIS geodatabase template for the RFPGs to fill in with region-specific data.
+The geodatabase will be pre-populated with all feature classes and fields.

+- 5. GIS data layers that identify residential properties and associated population, non-residential properties, public infrastructure, major industrial and power generation facilities, critical facilities and what they are, roadway crossings, length of roadway segments and their respective lengths, and agricultural areas and value of crops exposed that are at risk of, both 1% percent annual chance and 0.2% percent annual chance flood events. {14.
+Fut_Fld_Expos_PolyFutFldExpPol, 15.
+Fut_Fld_Expos_LineFutFldExpLn, 16.
+Fut_Fld_Expos_PtFutFldExpPt} - 6.
+Structures at risk of storm frequency events other than future 100-year and 500-year (1% percent and 0.2% percent annual chance event) such as 2yr, 10yr, 25yr2-year, and 50yr50-year storm events can be provided at the RFPGs discretion. - 7.
 All maps must be submitted with the underlying GIS data utilized to prepare them.